Mothers & Babies is a perinatal depression prevention intervention that is easy for

 providers to implement and easy for clients to understand and utilize in their daily lives to improve mood and cope with stress in their lives.

-The MB 1-on-1 intervention is designed to be implemented by one staff person (e.g. a home visitor) with one client, over the course of 12 brief (15-20 minute) sessions.
+The MB 1-on-1 intervention is designed to be implemented by one staff person (e.g. a home visitor, case manager, nurse) with one client, over the course of 12 brief (15-20 minute) sessions.
 Each visit includes key points, interactive activities, and a brief script to provide a framework and examples for discussion.
-These brief sessions are designed so home visitors can integrate the content into the course of a regular home visit or deliver them as supplemental sessions.
+These brief sessions are designed so providers can integrate the content into another service visit (e.g. home visit, clinic appointment) or deliver them as standalone sessions.
 Between visits, clients work on “personal projects” to practice new skills and reinforce the concepts in the context of their everyday lives.
-Read More.